2458048592/ece3710/README.md

 Assembly
  * load Rdest, Raddr # First arguement is the desination reg, the second arguement is the address to pull data from
- * stor Raddr, Rdest # Opposite convention from load.
+ * stor Raddr, Rsrc # Opposite convention from load.